About the Coalition

 ASIST Training - In June 2014, the Johnson County Suicide Prevention Coalition had the opportunity to send three local representatives to the ASIST Training of Trainers.
 Through this five-day course individuals learn the content and process of ASIST and the skills needed to conduct it.
 These three trainers are able to facilitate the two day ASIST workshop for caregivers who want to feel more comfortable, confident and competent in helping to prevent the immediate risk of suicide.
-As of April 2015, 100 participants have completed this two-day training.
-To schedule a workshop, please contact The Regional Prevention Center at 913-715-7880.
+As of November 2016, 215 participants have completed this two-day training.
+To schedule a workshop, please contact Prevention Services at 913-715-7880.

 In November 2014, community leaders attended the second annual Johnson County Suicide Prevention Update.
 This was an opportunity to celebrate the progress and accomplishments of the Johnson County Suicide Prevention Coalition .